floridop/MNXB01-2021/floridopag/tutorial3/homework3/README.md

    rawdata_smhi-opendata_1_53260_20210906_214756.csv
 ```

-The forst lines of the final result should look like this sample below:
+The first lines of the final result should look like this sample below:

 ```console
 found file ../data//smhi-opendata_1_53260_20210906_214756.csv